MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    :::image type="content" source="media/data_sources_ADLS.png" alt-text="Dialog box to enter connection details for Azure Data Lake." lightbox="media/data_sources_ADLS.png":::

 1. Enter a **Name** for the data source and an optional **Description**.
-The name uniquely identifies the data source and is referenced in downstream processes.
-The name can't be changed.
+The name uniquely identifies the data source and is referenced in downstream processes and can't be changed.

 1. Choose one of the following options for **Connect your storage using**.
 For more information, see [Connect Customer Insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).